PROFESSOR TOMMY KOH

 Jeremy marked his 40th anniversary as a professional musician in September 2016 with a concert which included international and local artistes such as Lee Ritenour, Ernie Watts, Carmen Bradford, and Singaporean jazz singers, Jacintha Abisheganaden and Melissa Tham.

 He has also released several albums in the past two years including “Brazilian Dreams,” “Montage,” “With a Little Help from My Friends,” and most recently, “Remembering Theresa” in early 2018.
 He released his jazz album, “Yesterday Once More – A Jazz Tribute to The Carpenters,” with an album launch concert in 2018.
 In September 2019, he released “Overjoyed – A Jazz Tribute to the Music of Stevie Wonder” with an album launch concert.

 Since 2012, he has served as International Arts Ambassador for EFG Bank, headquartered in Switzerland and sponsor of one of the most prominent jazz festivals in the world, EFG London Jazz Festival.

 In addition, he is a Fellow of the London College of Music and the Royal Society for the encouragement of Arts, Manufactures and Commerce (RSA) in the UK, and Visiting Professor of the University of West London.

-Jeremy is also a founder of the Composers & Authors Society of Singapore Limited (COMPASS), an organisation responsible for the protection of music copyrights in Singapore, and serves as a member of the Board of Directors and Chairman of its Licensing Committee.
+Jeremy is also a co-founder of the Composers & Authors Society of Singapore Limited (COMPASS), an organisation responsible for the protection of music copyrights in Singapore, and serves as a member of the Board of Directors and Chairman of its Licensing Committee.

 In 2016, he established the Jazz Association (Singapore) (JASS) together with a group of jazz supporter-friends, to bring Jazz to people in all parts of Singapore, help raise its level of excellence especially in the area of youth development, and work towards making Singapore a leading jazz city of the world.